jonnyace/coda-writer/README.md

 ## Customization

 - Edit `styles.css` to change the look and feel
-- Modify `build.js` to change how posts are processed
+- Modify `build.sh` to change how the index is generated
 - Update `index.html` to change the site structure

 ## License